havonz/SCRMapDocs/en/How-epScript-Works.md

         }
         ```

-    - ### Why does an EUDVariable occupy 72 bytes in memory?
+    - ### Why Does An EUDVariable Occupy 72 Bytes In Memory?

         As mentioned earlier, an EUDVariable is a trigger that contains only one SetDeathsX action.
         However, in the Scenario.chk structure of the map, a trigger occupies 2400 bytes.
 In addition, the trigger node information prevTriggerPtr and nextTriggerPtr in memory occupies 8 bytes.
 Therefore, a trigger should occupy 2408 bytes in memory.